jerith/Platform-Guild/README.rst

 missing commas, splellieng mistakes, and oxford commas.
 Forgive those too, but carry your red pen.
 Pull requests welcome.

+When making changes to the documentation, you can run the test suite (which checks for style, spelling and syntax, amongst other things) via `tox` (or `detox`).

 .. spelling::